Australian Capital Territory Consolidated Acts

 (a) a corporation other than—

-(b) a person who is bankrupt or has executed a personal insolvency agreement.
+(b) a person who is bankrupt or personally insolvent.

-(2) Under section 13, a principal must not, in an enduring power of attorney, appoint a corporation as an attorney for a personal care or health care matter.
+(2) Under section 13, a principal must not, in an enduring power of attorney, appoint a corporation, other than the public trustee and guardian, as an attorney for a personal care matter, health care matter or medical research matter.